Chromolith/hdome_dev/Documentation/Design/proteinpilotv5_spreadsheet_specifications.md

 > 1203.632

 Data field identifier: **mz**
 This field may not contain multiple elements.
-It is converted into a float then rounded to 5 **digits** (digits! not decimal places.)
+It is converted into a float then rounded to 5 **digits** (digits! not decimal places. edit from Nathan - Same consideration as above.
+I'd rather this was rounded to 4 decimal places, or at least 3.)
 This value is then stored in the `Ion` entity, in the `mz` attribute as a float.